 The MOU represents an important step in the development of the initiative.
 Through this agreement, the four main partners, TU Delft, the CEA, the CSIC, and the MPG, commit to funding the initiative’s coordinating office and its activities.
-The MOU also includes the possibility of associate partnerships, such as currently with the University of Oxford, with intent to add more contributing and associate partners in the future.
+The MOU also includes the possibility of associate partnerships, such as currently with the University of Oxford, with the intent to add more contributing and associate partners in the future.

 The initiative’s missions include fostering collaboration among scientists in synthetic cell research and stimulating cooperation between scientists and industry in the development of new technologies.